mp911de/logstash-gelf/src/site/markdown/default-fields.md

 ## Override

-Currently only log4j2 provides a full configuration for every individual field.
-Other implementations can specify only additional static/MDC fields.
-Therefore you can provide a property-file which specifies a mapping for the additional fields listed above.
+log4j2 currently only provides a full configuration for every individual field.
+Other implementations can specify only additional static/MDC fields since they follow in general a formatter/pattern concept.
+GELF messages contain a set of fields.
+Users of log4j/JUL/logback can take control over default fields providing the default-logstash-fields.properties` configuration.

+## default-logstash-fields.properties configuration

-The file must be named **default-logstash-fields.properties** and must be available on the class path.
-If the file is not found, the default mapping (see above) is used.
+The file must be named `default-logstash-fields.properties` and must be available on the class path within the default package.
+If no `default-logstash-fields.properties` is found, then the default mapping (see above) are used.
 Typos/wrong field names are discarded quietly.
-Fields, that are not listed in your mapping are not sent via gelf.
+Fields, that are not listed in your mapping are not sent via GELF.

 ## Format
-The format for the properties file is:
+The format follows the Java Properties format:

     targetFieldName=sourceFieldName

 ## Field names
-You can use following field names (case insensitive, see also [biz.paluch.logging.gelf.LogMessageField.NamedLogField](apidocs/biz/paluch/logging/gelf/LogMessageField.NamedLogField.html) ) for your mapping:
+Available field names are (case insensitive, see also [biz.paluch.logging.gelf.LogMessageField.NamedLogField](apidocs/biz/paluch/logging/gelf/LogMessageField.NamedLogField.html) ):

 * Time
 * Severity